-- repayments are made over the course of 35 years
+- Repayments are made over the course of 30 years.

-- after 35 years, if you haven’t finished paying the loan, it is wiped off
+- After 30 years, even if you haven’t finished paying the loan, it is wiped off.

 How loan repayments work

-- if your income falls below £17,775, your repayments stop - for example if you take a career break or are unemployed - until you start earning £17,775 again
+- If your income falls below the threshold your repayments stop - for example if you take a career break or are unemployed - until you start earning over the threshold again.

-- any outstanding balance is written off after 35 years.
+- Any outstanding balance is written off after 30 years.

-Further details on repayment rates and how to repay student loans can be found on the Student Loan Company (SLC) website.
+Further details on the repayment of student loans can be found on the Student Loans Company website.